Is Amazon Merch Worth It in 2025? What to Know Before You Start Selling

 How Do You Get Your Designs On Products?

-If you have Adobe Illustrator, Adobe Photoshop, and/or GIMP, you can go ahead and create your designs and then upload them into Merch.
+If you have Adobe Illustrator, Adobe Photoshop, or know how to use Canva, you can go ahead and create your designs and then upload them into Merch.

 No graphic design skills?
 That doesn't have to be a problem.
 You can purchase your designs (very affordably) through Vexels, a company that has hundreds of thousands of unique designs you can use, and they are licensed to be used with Merch by Amazon.